-Website: All information regarding the Program will be posted on the Program's website, which is linked to the website of the Municipality.
+Website: All information regarding the Program will be posted on the Program's website, which is linked to the Portsmouth Town website (www.portsmouthri.com).
 The Program website will have links to the website of the Local Distribution Company, the Public Utilities Commission and the Competitive Supplier.